mohandeepkapur/stock-dashboard/README.md

 Missing:
 - TwelveData Python SDK doesn't support querying technical indicator functions.
 Would need to connect frontend directly to TwelveData api URL, which breaks third-party api abstraction design decision.

+Notes:
+- Gaps displayed in the 1 week and 1 month intervals are due to no trading data being available through API (weekends or holidays).

 # How to use:

 Free API key needed by Twelve Data.
 Pass it into model in sd_server's main method.